Field Trips: Parks as Classrooms

 What better place to learn about Dr. Martin Luther King, Jr. than by visiting the National Historical Park dedicated to him?
 Take your students on a field trip to Martin Luther King, Jr. National Historical Park to tour the place Dr. King was born and raised the first 12 years of his life, his spiritual home, and his final resting place.
 In addition, explore the 3 museum exhibit halls dedicated to Dr. King and the Modern Civil Rights Movement.

 Visiting the park is FREE and is open daily (except Thanksgiving, Christmas, and New Year's Day) from 9 am to 5 pm in the heart of Atlanta's Sweet Auburn community.

 Current Parks-as-Classrooms Offerings

-Educational activities and programs are offered annually for a limited number of field trip groups by reservation only at Martin Luther King, Jr. National Historic Site.
+Educational activities and programs are offered annually for a limited number of field trip groups by reservation only at Martin Luther King, Jr. National Historical Park.
 Review our current program offerings below.
 Check back regularly for an up-to-date schedule and to make your group's reservation on a first-come, first-served basis.
 Program offerings are limited to school groups and may not be reserved by private tour agencies or third parties.